Comparing VP9 AND x265 HEVC

 Decoding / Playback

-If you're using a tower, you are unlikely to have any issues playing back either of these formats.
-However, I found that with VP9, there is a significant lag with being able to resume playback after skipping around compared to HEVC. obviously this is more noticeable on a mobile device, and especially noticeable at higher bitrates (I'm typically using 3000kbps for both video types).
+If you're using a modern computer with VLC you are unlikely to have any issues playing back either of these formats.
+However, I found that with VP9, there is a significant lag with being able to resume playback after skipping around compared to HEVC.
+Obviously this is more noticeable on a mobile device, and especially noticeable at higher bitrates (I'm typically using 3000kbps for both video types).

 I found that VP9 playback noticeably works better using the chrome browser rather than using VLC or MX Player.
 This is a shame because I really like being able to swipe the screen to skip forward/backward in these players which can't be done in Chrome.

 The Nexus 10, which is pretty old now, is able to play back "acceptable" bitrate level (1500kbps) VP9 content in the chrome browser, and completely unable to play HEVC content.
 However, at 3000 kbps, it does appear to struggle.

 The Moto G4 is able to play back HEVC content in Mxplayer and VLC much better than it is able to play back VP9 content in a chrome browser.
 I am guessing this is due to better decoding support in the SoC for HEVC.
 I think this is likely to be a trend going forward.

 The Raspberry Pi 3 appears to be unable to play back 1080p videos encoded with either of these codecs.
 I was really disappointed to find this out as I had thought it would be able to play VP9, giving it an edge due to the popularity of the PI for HTPC machines.
 I'd be surprised if the next Pi to come out didn't have hardware accelerated HEVC decode support.

 I only tested using the Kodi image instead of using Raspbian with a chrome browser which may or may not be better at handling VP9.

 Youtube has supported VP9 for quite some time now, but does not support HEVC.
 This makes sense for two reasons: